jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: There are 318,979,564,000 possible combinations of the first four moves in Chess.
+⚡<!-- FUNFACT --> Fun fact: The human heart creates enough pressure when it pumps out to the body to squirt blood 30 feet.

 </div>